bmc-eng/SE2-Coursework/readme.md

 To stop all processes, use CTRL+C in the Terminal window running the server process.

-## Roadmap/ Tasks for this weeks sprint
+## Roadmap: Tasks for this weeks sprint

 - Documentation and commenting of code